Revised: December 2019

 The business and affairs of the Society shall be managed by its Board of Directors according to these bylaws, consistent with the articles of incorporation and relevant law.
 All proposed fund-raising activities and requests for funding shall be submitted to the Board for approval.

 3.2 Number, Tenure, and Qualifications

 The number of Directors of the Society shall be no less than five and no more than ten.
 In the event of any board member votes that are evenly split, the president’s vote breaks the tie.
 Having fewer than five directors shall not prohibit essential business from being conducted but shall be cause for immediate action to replenish the board.
 Directors shall be elected by the membership for terms of one year.
-Members of the Society may serve an indefinite number of terms as a Director.
+Members of the Society may serve no more than 3 yearly terms as a Director and then must be off the Board for at least one year before serving again.
 Each Director shall have one vote on the Board.
 Directors shall be those individuals who have a deep and abiding concern for the promotion and preservation of swing dance in the Charlottesville-Albemarle community.

 3.3 Nomination and Election of Directors

-A Nominating Committee of no fewer than two members will be appointed by the current Board of Directors by February 5 from among the Society membership for the purpose of nominating candidates to serve on the Board of Directors.
-Notice shall be given on the Society hotline and in the newsletter that a Nominating Committee is being formed, and Society members may volunteer.
+A Nominating Committee of no fewer than two members will be appointed by the current Board of Directors by September from among the Society membership for the purpose of nominating candidates to serve on the Board of Directors.
+Notice shall be given in the Society newsletter that a Nominating Committee is being formed, and Society members may volunteer.
 Directors may not serve on the Nominating Committee.